solana-labs/solana/book/src/interchain-transaction-verification.md

 #### SPV engine
 A contract deployed on Solana which statelessly verifies SPV proofs for the caller.
 It takes as arguments for validation:
-* An spv proof in the correct format of the blockchain associated with the program
+* An SPV proof in the correct format of the blockchain associated with the program
 * Reference(s) to the relevant block headers to compare that proof against
 * The necessary parameters of the transaction to verify If the proof in question is successfully validated, the SPV program saves proof of that verification to the request account, which can be saved by the caller to its account data or otherwise handled as necessary.
-Spv programs also expose utilities and structs used for representation and validation of headers, transactions, hashes, etc. on a chain by chain basis.
+SPV programs also expose utilities and structs used for representation and validation of headers, transactions, hashes, etc. on a chain by chain basis.